NekoNyaDevs/.github/profile/README.md

-# 🌿・NekoNya.js
+# 🌿・NekoNya

-NekoNya is a anime themed website with many things on.
+NekoNya is an anime themed website with many things on.

 ## 📝・To-Do